tsReusableTools/tsrt/packages/tsed/README.md

 Basic configurable Application built on top of awesome [TsED](https://v5.tsed.io/) framework.

+All necessary/common middlewares and configs are setted by default under the hood w/ ability to rewrite/disable/enable them using settings.

 ## Important

 Until version 1.0.0 Api should be considered as unstable and may be changed.